influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withHost(host)
 ```

-Host of apiserver.
-A valid string consisting of a hostname or IP followed by an optional port number
+"Host of apiserver.
+A valid string consisting of a hostname or IP followed by an optional port number"

 ## obj spec.apiserverConfig.basicAuth

-BasicAuth allow an endpoint to authenticate over basic authentication
+"BasicAuth allow an endpoint to authenticate over basic authentication"

 ## obj spec.apiserverConfig.basicAuth.password

-The secret in the service monitor namespace that contains the password for authentication.
+"The secret in the service monitor namespace that contains the password for authentication."

 ### fn spec.apiserverConfig.basicAuth.password.withKey